rootrootde/LocationsFITTool/README.md

 - [gpxpy](https://pypi.org/project/gpxpy/)
 - [`libusb`](https://github.com/libusb/libusb) (especially for Linux/macOS for MTP device access)

 ⚠️ This tool is primarily designed for **Linux and macOS**.
-It has been tested on macOS 15.4.1.
-Windows is not officially supported, and MTP functionality may vary significantly or not work.
+It has only been tested extensively on macOS.
+Windows is not officially supported, and MTP functionality may not work.

 ## Setup